ItsAdi22/Restaurant-management-system/README.md

 - import the demo sql file provided

 ### Note: You must create an account at stripe.com and get your api keys!
+### Also Note: Admin account needs to be verified before accessing the dashboard (therefore you will need to setup smpt)

 ### Usage:
 - go to this address `127.0.0.1` or `localhost` or `yourdomain.com`